Posted on Leave a comment

 Before he does this he measures a whole bunch of crucial markers for health.

 After the 2 weeks every single marker has fallen, some very significantly.
-What’s more he feels awful, is struggling to sleep and has zero energy.
+He feels awful, is struggling to sleep and has zero energy.

 Then he swaps over and only breathes through his nose for 2 weeks.